 M/Mh and Mh/Mh can delete much of a dog’s pigment to white and pose a great risk to cause a double merle situation.

 Harlequin merle (Mh) is not the same as harlequin in Great Danes!

-If merle is restricted to very small areas on a dog’s body this is called minimal merle or phantom merle.
+If merle is restricted to very small areas on a dog’s body this is called minimal merle.
 Some dogs express merle only on their face, chest and legs creating a merle trim.